yeraldinm/containerization/README.md

 ## Linux kernel

-A Linux kernel is required for spawning light weight virtual machines on macOS.
+A Linux kernel is required for spawning lightweight virtual machines on macOS.
 Containerization provides an optimized kernel configuration located in the [kernel](./kernel) directory.

 This directory includes a containerized build environment to easily compile a kernel for use with Containerization.